Chapter 18:

 Rosary relents, finally tearing her eyes away from the door and looking down at Mist.
 Mist has dissolved her visor, allowing her bright yellow eyes to shine in the dark in the hopes of piercing through to Rosary’s core.

-“We might not have a chance even if we mobilized the entire Parish, gathered every Maiden in the country, and spent all of Lent strategizing,” Mist says.
+“Even if we mobilized every Maiden in the country, and spent all of Lent strategizing, our chances would still be slim,” Mist says.
 Her eyes are filled with sincerity; she knows Rosary’s bravery firsthand.
-She holds no doubts that if ordered, Rosary would march straight into hell with a garden hose, fully believing she could douse every blaze.
-“You can’t do this on your own,” Mist says in a final effort to stop her, knowing if she can’t stop Rosary, nobody can.
+The faith that’d march straight into Hell with a garden hose, prepared to douse the blazes.
+“You can’t do this on your own,” Mist says in a final effort to stop her.

 Rosary remains stone-faced as she stares deeply into Mist’s eyes.
-The bright yellow hue reminds her of the scared, isolated girl who walked into her class less than a year prior.
+The bright yellow hue reminds her of the scared, isolated girl who walked into her class that fateful day.

-“Then I’ll just have to take a page from Mist’s book and rely on God to provide me an opportunity.”
-In a shocking display, she steps right through her guardian's spiritual form and sets foot on the shrine’s grounds.
+“Then intercede on my behalf with one who can,” she says, stepping through her guardian’s spiritual form.
+“If not, then I’ll just have to take a page from Mist’s book and rely on God.”
+With those words, she sets foot on the shrine’s grounds.